Development-Related Postgraduate Courses (EPOS)

 However, many universities in developing countries are underfunded and overcrowded, and also the availability of top-level university lecturers and practice-oriented training programmes is often limited.
 It is against this backdrop that the DAAD created “development-related postgraduate courses” (EPOS), which are closely linked to practical experience.
 The programme supports rigorously selected graduates from developing countries with scholarships to study for an internationally competitive degree in Germany.
 These postgraduate courses have been going through discerning selection processes and have to reapply to the multi-institutional selection committee on a regular basis.

-Professionals and managerial staff from developing countries and emerging economies gain further qualifications on postgraduate courses to become future decision-makers and partners for Germany.
+Professionals and managerial staff from developing countries and emerging economies (list of eligible countries) gain further qualifications on postgraduate courses to become future decision-makers and partners for Germany.
 This is the case for degree courses in all areas of expertise important for development and for solving global problems.
 It is expected that the graduates will be involved in international networks, working on solutions to national, regional, and global challenges.
 In this way, they will initiate and support development processes in the medium and long term.

 In addition, capacity development in terms of supporting personnel and organisational development in partner countries will have sustainable development effects.
 For the participants of the programme, the postgraduate courses offer the necessary skills and qualifications to continually increase their performance and development capacity in their working environment.
 Graduates will act as disseminators passing on their experience and their newly acquired skills to others.